The module lifecycle stageGeneral Availability

 List of CIDRs used to allocate static IP addresses for Virtual Machines.

-It is important to note that the subnet for virtual machines should not be the same as the subnet used for pods and the subnet used for services.
+Warning.
+The subnet for virtual machines should not be the same as the subnet used for pods, services and nodes.
 Address conflicts can lead to unpredictable behavior and networking problems.

 Example: